July 31, 2012

 Protecting wildlife through rescue, rehabilitation, and education

-Founder Bea Humphries began rescuing and caring for animals long before the center was incorporated in October 1969.
+Founder Bea Humphreys began rescuing and caring for animals long before the center was incorporated in October 1969.
 For 19 years, she worked from her home, and her garage served as the first wildlife rehabilitation center.

 As the number of animal patients increased, Bea realized that a larger facility was needed.
 With some help she began to establish what would become the Society for the Prevention of Cruelty to Animals, Inc., operating as the Wild Bird Center.
 The center grew and eventually moved to its current location in Fort Lauderdale.
 In the 1980s, the board of directors changed the name to the Wildlife Care Center to better describe our work.

 Our state-of-the-art wildlife nursery admits up to 120 orphaned, abandoned, or displaced baby animals a day during baby season.
 Once the animals are admitted, our trained rehabilitators and veterinary technicians hand-feed and treat them around the clock.
-This is no small task, given the huge numbers of wild animals displaced as a direct result of unprecedented land development in south Florida.
+This is no small task, given the huge numbers of wild animals displaced as a direct result of unprecedented land development in South Florida.

 The South Florida Wildlife Center receives approximately 150 phone calls reporting injured wildlife and requesting information about animals and the environment each day.
 Trained staff informs the public about environmental concerns, wildlife problems, and ways in which people and wildlife can peacefully coexist.
 The Center regularly participates in public events with displays, exhibits, and literature.